2020/21 at University College Birmingham

 How do the current national lockdown restrictions affect me coming to campus?

-University College Birmingham has continued to operate during the current national lockdown imposed in January, though some facilities on campus remain closed – see more detailed information below.
+University College Birmingham has continued to operate throughout the period restrictions have been in effect this year.
+Many facilities on campus are now re-opening – see more detailed information below.

 If you use public transport, you may need to plan additional time for your journey should transport become ‘at capacity’ with social distancing measures in place.
 Please remember to wear a mask (unless exempt) on all public transport.